 The Industrial Product - Support Vendor (IPV) Contractor shall manage a comprehensive program for support of consumable spare parts (bench stock) required for programmed depot maintenance at the three Air Logistics Complexes (ALCs) located at Hill AFB, Ogden, UT; Tinker AFB, Oklahoma City, OK; and Robins AFB, Warner Robins GA; as well as any maintenance support of other Air Force (AF) Geographically Separated Units (GSUs) in which that satellite location's bench stock is financially mapped to one of the three ALCs listed.
-One of these GSUs is the 309th Aerospace Maintenance and Regeneration Group (AMARG), Davis-Monthan AFB, Tucson, AZ.
+One of these GSUs is the 309th Aerospace Maintenance and Regeneration Group (AMARG), Davis-Monthan AFB, Tucson, AZ and another is Kadena Air Base, Japan.